Skip to content

 Why go

 Taipei’s best trips include a few quiet, reflective moments—not just food and skyline.
 228 Peace Memorial Park is one of the most accessible places to add that depth.
-It’s a pleasant park walk, but it also carries historical weight, which changes how you read the city around you.
+It’s a pleasant downtown park walk, but it also carries real historical weight, which changes how you read the city around you.

 How to visit respectfully